darrentweng/darrentweng.github.io/aboutme.md

 My name is Darren T. Weng.
 I have the following qualities:

 - I have an identical twin brother who is also my best friend.
-- I love classic rock.
+- I love classic rock, especially those from the 70s and 80s.
 - I play tennis and online games to relax.
 - I'm extremely loyal to my friends and family.